godbout/AlfredWorkflowUpdater/README.md

 # Any concrete example?

-Those Workflows are using the Alfred Workflow Updater:
+The following Workflows are using the Alfred Workflow Updater.
+Best is to download the Workfow, and check how it's made (it's simple):
 * [Alfred Kat](https://github.com/godbout/AlfredKat)
 * [Wooshy: Window to the Foreground!](https://github.com/godbout/WooshyWindowToTheForeground)